Frank Ragano: Mob Lawyer

 In 1994, Ragano's autobiography Mob Lawyer was published by Charles Scribner's Sons.
-The book was co-written with Selwyn Raab, a reporter for The New York Times.
+The book was co-written with Selwyn Raab, a reporter for The New York Times, and featured a foreword by Nicholas Pileggi.
+He was described by Frontline as "the first mob lawyer ever to go public with what he knows".

 Kirkus Reviews described Mob Lawyer as a "riveting memoir of life inside the murderous world of Mafia chieftain Santo Trafficante and Teamster boss Jimmy Hoffa, by their personal lawyer" and an "insider's impossible-to-put-down account of life within the 'Honorable Society.'"
 In a review for ABA Journal, Martin Kimel called it an "intelligent memoir" and wrote: "Despite the seaminess of its cast of characters, Mob Lawyer is engrossing reading and an object lesson in lifestyles of the rich and infamous."

 Publishers Weekly said: "The story, which profits from the smooth style of New York Times crime reporter Raab, has less impact as an account of a man who woke up too late than for its revelations about significant events of our time."
 Ronald Goldfarb reviewed the book for The Washington Post stating: "Ragano's biography of his career is full of naive rationalizations about the virtues of these men he cavorted with and represented..., and self-serving criticism of the government's Gestapo-like tactics, selective prosecution, use of spies as witnesses and intimidation of suspects' families."
 Goldfarb added, "Cynics will wonder whether Mob Lawyer is merely the latest entry in the books-by-crooks genre.
 Except for the shocking disclosures about his deceased former clients, there is no reason to read this book.
 With them, however, it joins a select few that provide critical links in the circumstantial case that the mob planned JFK’s killing."